 The other key covariate related to our experiment is unemployment risk.
 We approach this in two ways.
 First, we include indicators for the respondents' and partners' current employment status.
 This corresponds to their actual unemployment experience rather than perceived risk.
-To capture risk we include (in Models 8-10) the unemployment rate for respondents' US Census Bureau geographic division in that survey year,23 as reported by the Bureau of Labor Statistics.
-Note that the maximum observed unemployment rate across GSS waves is 9%, far below the maximum risk that we induced in the lab.
+To capture risk, we include (in Models 8-10) the unemployment rate for respondents' US Census Bureau geographic division in that survey year,23 as reported by the Bureau of Labor Statistics.
+Note that the maximum observed unemployment rate across GSS waves is 9 percent, far below the maximum risk that we induced in the lab.

-We condition on several covariates shown to influence individuals' support for social insurance spending in the existing literature: income,24 race (white or nonwhite), self-placement on a left-right ideological scale,25 partisan self-identification,26 religiosity,27 skill specificity,28 increase to pay for it: Unemployment benefits."
-Respondents could reply with one of five options from "Much Less" to "Much More" with a neutral midpoint.
+We condition on several covariates shown to influence individuals' support for social insurance spending in the existing literature: income,24 race (white or non-white), self-placement on a left-right ideological scale,25 partisan self-identification,26 religiosity,27 skill specificity,28 age, gender, and whether the respondent has a college degree.
+We also include year-specific dummies but omit them from the table for brevity.

-21For a mapping of the GSS employment categories to our experimental conditions, see Appendix D (online).
+21 For a mapping of the GSS employment categories to our experimental conditions, see Supplementary Appendix D (online).

-22In these data partnered adults not in the wage labor force are almost always female.
+$^{^{22}}$ In these data, partnered adults not in the wage labor force are almost always female.
 In the regression analyses that follow, we include controls for gender to allow for the possibility that attitudes about social insurance are attributable to differences by gender rather than dependency status.

-23The nine category Census division is the lowest level of geography that is publicly available in the GSS.
+23 The nine category Census division is the lowest level of geography that is publicly available in the GSS.

-24For income we assign each respondent the midpoint of the income bin she selected.
-We then reflate all income levels to 2006 dollars using the CPI.
+24 For income we assign each respondent the midpoint of the income bin she selected.
+We then reflate all income levels to 2006 dollars using the Consumer Price Index (CPI).
 We omit any respondent not reporting income.
 Qualitative conclusions are unchanged if we impute missing values for income.

-25Ideology was measured on a seven-point scale from "Very Liberal" = -3 to "Very Conservative" = 3.

-26On a seven-point scale from "Strong Democrat" = -3 to "Strong Republican" = 3.
+25 Ideology was measured on a seven-point scale from "Very Liberal" = -3 to "Very Conservative" = 3.
+26 On a seven-point scale from "Strong Democrat" = -3 to "Strong Republican" = 3.
 Respondents who reported belonging to some other party were grouped with the "Pure Independents."

-27Following Scheve and Stasavage (2008) we use reported frequency of attendance at religious services.
+27 Following Scheve and Stasavage (2008), we use reported frequency of attendance at religious services.